pa7x1/ethereum-issuance/README2.md

 ![Tempered Issuance Real Yields Plot](plots/tempered_issuance/tempered_issuance_real_yield_plot.png)

 - Tempered issuance does not implement stake capping.
-Having a minimum risk premium of around ~0.5%.
-Arguably quite low but not 0%.
+Being able to match a minimum risk premium of around ~0.5%.
+Arguably quite low, but not 0%.
 If the risk premium of staking were to drop below that point it could face very high stake rates.
 - At around ~60M ETH, solo staking observes negative real yields which could cause solo stakers to get pushed out of the validator set.
 - While LSTs remain viable until extremely high stake rates.
 - Two effects are at play that caused an increase of the gap between solo staking crossing 0% real yield and LSTs.
   - Tempered issuance has a very gentle slope of the real yield at high stake rates.
 Gentler slopes tend to widen the gap.
-For contrast, check the quadratic stake burn curve.
-An aggressive slope down causes all types of stakers to get pushed down at the same time.
+For contrast, check the quadratic stake burn curve, an aggressive slope down causes all types of stakers to get pushed down at the same time.
-  - Tempered issuance, with the default parameters, provides very low nominal yield.
-Low nominal yields tend to kick out solo stakers first, because the cost structure of solo stakers has a higher component of fixed costs.
+  - Tempered issuance, with the default parameters, has very low issuance which results in a significant reduction of nominal yield.
+Low nominal yields tend to kick out solo stakers earlier, because the cost structure of solo stakers has a higher component of fixed costs.
 If the yield is small enough fixed costs will eat it away.
+While with very low issuance, LSTs remain economically viable until very high stake rates.
+Their cost structure is not affected by fixed costs and with low issuance the dilution effect that drives real yields down at high stake rates is reduced